 What are key requirements for the preferred hatchery site?

-Some of the key site selection criteria include: ground water quality (and yield), back-up surface (river) water quality, access to power, road access, existing water supply infrastructure, proximity to built-up areas (and amenity), environmental values/overlays and planning zone considerations.
+Some of the key site selection criteria include: ground water quality (and yield), back-up surface (river) water quality, abundance of clay (pond construction), access to power, road access, existing water supply infrastructure, proximity to built-up areas (and amenity), environmental values/overlays and planning zone considerations.

 Why don’t you build the hatchery on Crown Land?

-The VFA are considering potential crown land sites, however most of these sites assessed to date are heavily forested, have high biodiversity values and provide important corridors for wildlife.
+The VFA considered potential crown land sites, however most of these sites were heavily forested, had high cultural heritage and biodiversity values, e.g. important corridors for wildlife.

 What fish will be grown at the new hatchery?

-The new hatchery will focus on warm water native fish including; Murray cod, golden perch, silver perch and freshwater catfish.
+The new hatchery will focus on warm water native fish including with an initial focus on breeding Murray cod and golden perch.
+Over time, the VFA may expand production to include silver perch and freshwater catfish.

 Will the new hatchery enable Snobs Creek to breed new species?

-Yes, the new hatchery will mean our Snobs Creek hatchery will have more time and resources to expand the breeding of cooler water native fish such as trout cod and Macquarie perch.
-We will also explore the breeding potential for river blackfish.
+Yes, the new hatchery will mean our Snobs Creek hatchery will free up capacity (ponds) to enable increased breeding and production of cooler water threatened native fish such as trout cod and Macquarie perch.

 How many people will the hatchery employ?

-At this stage we expect the new hatchery will employ many people during the construction phase, and up to 12 staff once operational.
-Many more people will be employed during construction.
+At this stage we expect the new hatchery will employ many people during the construction phase, and up to 12 staff once operational including seasonal and casual labour.

 Will the hatchery contribute to the State Government’s 10 million fish stocking target?

-The new hatchery will start producing native fish in the first after it’s been built (i.e. from 2022).
+We expect the new hatchery will start to produce native fish the year after it has been completed with production coming on line from late 2022.
 After that, it will take several years for the hatchery to reach full production capacity, however we will be including stocked fish which have been grown at the new hatchery in our 10 million fish targets.

 How can I find out more?